 Bible verses about fasting and prayer

 There is no such thing as a fast without prayer.
-It is just going hungry and you’re accomplishing nothing at all.
-While fasting is not necessary for salvation it is essential on your Christian walk of faith and highly recommended in fact Jesus expects us to fast.
+A fast without prayer is just going hungry and you’re accomplishing nothing at all.
+While fasting is not necessary for salvation it is essential on your Christian walk of faith and highly recommended.
+In fact, Jesus expects us to fast.

 There are so many benefits and reasons for fasting and so many ways to do it.
 Find out the best way for you.
 Find out the reason for your fasting and how long you plan on doing it for.

 I challenge you today to fast.
 Don’t do it to try to brag and appear spiritual.
 Make sure your motives are right and do it for the glory of God.
 Humble yourself before the Lord and commit to Him.

 1. 2 Samuel 12:16 David pleaded with God for the child.
 He fasted and spent the nights lying in sackcloth on the ground.

 2. 1 Samuel 7:6 When they had assembled at Mizpah, they drew water and poured it out before the LORD.
 On that day they fasted and there they confessed, “We have sinned against the LORD.”
 Now Samuel was serving as leader of Israel at Mizpah.

 3. Daniel 9:3-5 So I turned to the Lord God and pleaded with him in prayer and petition, in fasting, and in sackcloth and ashes.
 I prayed to the LORD my God and confessed: “Lord, the great and awesome God, who keeps his covenant of love with those who love him and keep his commandments, we have sinned and done wrong.
 We have been wicked and have rebelled; we have turned away from your commands and laws.”